sasquatch678/A-Painted-World/FAQ.md

 🅰️ No, they are already part of a merged plugin to bypass the 255 limit.
 You should not enable or do anything with them.

 #### 🇶 How do I take screenshots?
 🅰️ Use the Del key on the numpad to take screenshots with reshade.
 They are saved to Modding/screenshots.
 You can change the key and path in the reshade ui which is opened with Home.
-Using tm (toggles hud) or tfc (toggles free cam) might help when taking the shot.
+Using tm (toggles hud) or tfc (toggles free cam) in the console might help when taking the shot.

 #### 🇶 There is an update in Mod Organizer 2, should I update it?
 🅰️ No, the list will no longer work and you will need to reinstall it through Wabbajack.